Growing interest in card-linked offers and expansion of Empyr’s publisher network are fueling user growth on Empyr’s O2O platform.

 So why all the fuss around card linking?
 It comes down to a simple premise, websites and apps are constantly searching for the best way to monetize their user base without detracting from the great user experience they provide which got them the users in the first place.
 Card linked programs do exactly that, they help provide a new revenue stream and they provide a new frictionless benefit to users that make them more engaged and loyal.

 Let me explain how it works.
 Websites and apps are using Empyr's API to give their users access to offline offers like 10% cash back at a restaurant.
 To get the offer consumers link up any credit or debit card to the website/app (using Empyr's API) and the consumer simply pays with that card.
-Instantly the consumer earns cash back or points and the website/app earns a commission on the sale, both paid by the merchant in return for the customer they received.
+Instantly the consumer earns cash back or points and the website/app earns a commission on the sale, both paid by the merchant in return for the customer they received.2 minute read

 "One of the great ironies about the mobile revolution has been that while digital ad impressions are easy to track, using that data to determine mobile ads’ efficacy has proven a challenge.
 Many brand marketers are still left wondering how much retail lift the ads actually achieve — and as a result they are perhaps a little more conservative with their budgets than if they could see the direct relationship.
-A number of companies in the local space have spent the last couple of years working on this attribution problem, and some believe their efforts are starting to come to fruition."
+A number of companies in the local space have spent the last couple of years working on this attribution problem, and some believe their efforts are starting to come to fruition."1 minute read

 The unfulfilled promises of online to offline have left us all a bit deflated.
 It seemed like such a perfect fit, everyone is online and 93% of commerce is still offline, just connect the two worlds and a massive O2O industry will be born!
 We've heard this message at every conference since Hootie and the Blowfish were actually popular.
 So why hasn't this taken off; what's the holdup?